danbunnell/tls-examples/README.md

-# Test Cert Verify
+# TLS Playground

-Testing how TLS certificates are verified upon connection
+Testing how TLS works in different scenarios

 ## Setting up your Env